Speak to one of our experts

 Selous Game Reserve

 Located in Southern Tanzania, far from the busy crowds, you will find the Selous Game Reserve, Africa's largest game reserve.
-Yet, given its size, it remains a hidden gem to tourists, which only adds to its appeal.
+Yet, given its size, it remains a hidden gem for tourists, which only adds to its appeal.

-Wonderfully wild and atmospheric, Selous is a game-rich riverine wilderness of palms, forest, lakes and savannah.
 At the heart of the Selous Game Reserve, Tanzania's largest river, the Rufiji, forms a complex network of channels.
 These are the life source of a park which hosts fantastic game, including buffalo, hippo, crocodile, elephant, wild dog and prides of lions.
 Given its size, it is impossible to count the exact wildlife numbers.

 Selous has the best selection of safari activities of all Tanzania's National Parks.
 You can walk, boat and fly camp here - the boating safaris being the stand out attraction.
-Selous is untouched African wilderness yet still easily accessible from/to Dar and Zanzibar.

 Interesting Fact